Muddy Dog FAQ

 Please email email@example.com or call 020 7627 7883.

 Choose your venue and then select the ‘Sign up now’ button.
 You will be taken to Eventbrite where you can choose to enter as an individual or create a group/team.
-Then select a ticket type out of human and dog (only one dog per human) or human-only.
+Then select a ticket type out of the below options:

 Yes, all participants will be required to pay a non-refundable registration fee, regardless of whether they are registering as a team.